getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 #### Volumes

-Docker volumes can be *data volumes* or *data volume containers*.

 With *data volumes*, you can either let Docker choose a random, unspecified location at which to create the volume on the host or you can specify a host directory or file to mount on the container.
 In Kubernetes, new abstractions such as volume and volume mounts exist for usage with pods that have volume types `EmptyDir` and `HostDir`.
-However, behind the scenes, these types essentially map to the way one can use a Docker Data volume, with additional overhead for Kubernetes to maintain the user’s configuration while it interfaces directly with Docker to actually enable the sharing of volumes.
+These Kubernetes volume types are essentially consistent with Docker data volumes, with additional overhead for Kubernetes to maintain your configuration while it interfaces with Docker to actually enable the sharing of volumes.

 Where Kubernetes differs strongly from Docker with regard to volumes is in *data volume containers*.
-Docker's documentation, as well as various blog posts and articles, prescribes the data volume containers mechanism as the preferred way to share data among containers.
-As with data volumes, various intrinsic issues exist with data volume containers when you begin to scale out your architecture.
-The team behind Kubernetes has recognized this methodology as a potential for failure and has chosen not to support data volume containers as a type in their volumes.
+Docker volumes can be *data volumes* or *data volume containers*.
+Docker uses data volume containers as a means of sharing data volumes: one container, the data volume container, manages the data volume while other containers can use it.
+Docker's documentation prescribes the data volume containers mechanism as the preferred way to share data among containers; various blog posts and articles agree.
+However, the team behind Kubernetes believes that data volume containers are a potential cause of failure in large-scale architectures; they have chosen not to support data volume containers as a type for Kubernetes volumes.
 The reasoning for this is that data volume containers are ultimately passive containers that can be very unintuitive to understand from a user perspective, and can create corner cases and potentially be problematic for management systems.